UnicoLab/FlowyML/docs/advanced/materializers.md

 - **Lost metadata**: Saving a model as bytes loses its hyperparameters
 - **No visualization**: The UI can't show a preview of a custom object

-**With UniFlow materializers**:
+**With flowyml materializers**:
 - **Optimized storage**: Save large arrays as Parquet/Numpy, not JSON
 - **Rich visualization**: Tell the UI how to display your object
 - **Cross-language support**: Save as standard formats (ONNX, CSV) usable by other tools

 ## 📦 Built-in Materializers

-UniFlow automatically selects the appropriate materializer based on the type hint or object type.
+flowyml automatically selects the appropriate materializer based on the type hint or object type.

 - **PandasMaterializer**: Parquet or CSV.
 - **NumpyMaterializer**: `.npy` files.